 Especially impressive was the fact that the chair with the spring back and spring seat did enough to meet his sensory needs so that the teacher didn’t need to use the hip belt.
 That is a huge thing right now.
 We could position him right up to the work table and for the first time in over a year his teacher could actively engage him in classroom activities.

 As with all adaptive devices for children with special needs, it is critically important for caregivers to recognize that straps and support prompts are for positioning purposes only.
 They should never be used for restraint.
 For more information on this, read the statement by Karen Pierz, PT Concerning Appropriate Use of Straps and Supports with Rifton Products.
+See the Purpose of straps and supports pdf for more resources.

 Back to Top